avinetworks/avi-helm-charts/docs/AKO/README.md

 > `networkName`, `subnetIP` and `subnetPrefix` are required fields which are used for allocating VirtualService IP by IPAM Provider module

 > Each AKO instance mapped to a given Avi cloud should have a unique clusterName parameter.
-This would maintain uniqueness of object naming across Kubernetes clusters.
+This would maintain the uniqueness of object naming across Kubernetes clusters.

 ### AKO objects

-Please refer to this [page](objects.md) for details on how AKO interprets the kubernetes objects and translates them to Avi objects.
+Please refer to this [page](objects.md) for details on how AKO interprets the Kubernetes objects and translates them to Avi objects.

 ### FAQ